agneet42/Web-Service-Composition/README.md

-Models a new architecture into the sat solver using the pyEDA library
+Models a new architecture into the sat solver using the pyEDA library.

+`WIP`